-After what seemed like a full calendar year of nonstop Black history — what with the historic election of the first Black vice president, thanks in no small part to Black voters — Black History Month is making a triumphant return this year both in spite of and because of current turn of events.
+After what seemed like a full calendar year of nonstop Black history — capping 2022 with Los Angeles electing its first Black woman mayor, thanks in no small part to Black voters — Black History Month is making a triumphant return this year both in spite of and because of current turn of events.

 As the country anxiously awaits President Joe Biden making good on his promise to nominate a Black woman to the U.S. Supreme Court, the nation’s education system remains under fire for curricula that include teaching Black history, making it unclear how — or if — those who write history books for future school-aged students will accurately document current events, including the diversification of the land’s highest court.

 The way history chooses — and has chosen — to remember these types of moments that affect Black people is very much part of the reason why there remains an urgent need for Black History Month to not only be observed but also to be celebrated and honored, especially in 2023.

 Let’s be clear: From the moment enslaved Africans were kidnapped and brought to the land that went on to be called the United States, there has been Black history in America.
 Black folks have overcome obstacle after obstacle to continue making that same history in the face of persistent adversity.